Meet the Team

 Senior Executive

 Kia ora!
-I’m Jordan, currently an O&G Training Registrar based at Christchurch Women’s Hospital.
+I’m Jordan, currently an O&G Training Registrar based at Christchurch Hospital.
 I grew up in the Wairarapa but have huge connections to the South Island.
 Ko Ngai Tahu, Ngati Kahungunu me Ngai Puhi oku iwi.
 I have experience working in large tertiary hospitals, and smaller provincial hospitals as well.

-STONZ reflects my goals for training now and for the future, and I also feel that STONZ has RMOs and patients at the centre of our work.
+STONZ reflects my goals for training now and for the future.
+I feel that STONZ has RMOs and patients at the centre of our work.
 In a time where the public health sector is changing constantly, and not always for the better, I hope to be able to facilitate balanced communication with the RMO workforce coming through (including TIs) and support them in joining a union that works for them and fights for the rights of RMOs to be trained, competent practitioners.
 I am proud to be part of this union which values people and training at its core.

 E: Richard@stonz.co.nz